 Round 1

 Ch 4.
 Join with sl st to form a ring.
-Ch 3, which counts as the first dc.
-Work 2 dc into the ring.
+Ch 3 counts as first dc.
+Work 2 dc into ring.
 Ch 2.

 Repeat 3 dc and ch 2 sequence 3 more times.

 Join with sl st to top of beginning ch 3.
-You will have 12 dc total and 4 corner spaces.
+(12 dc total)

 Round 2